{/*

 12. Use review sites

 You also need to get your products reviewed on review sites.
-This will help you boost sales, and it's a great way to increase your visibility.
+This will help you boost sales and increase your visibility.

-It's also important that you get people talking about and reviewing your products on social media sites like Facebook and Twitter.
+It's also essential to encourage people to discuss and review your products on social media platforms like Facebook and Twitter.
 User-generated content is one of the best ways to attract traffic, so make sure that you're encouraging customers to post pictures and videos of themselves using your products!

 Also, video content has a much higher conversion rate than other forms of media.
 So, if you want to reach more people and drive more sales, this is definitely something worth investing in.